Trade Bill

 Description

-The amendments also include objectives for the government to pursue a customs union with the EU, prevent negative impacts on North-South trade in Ireland, and secure a mobility framework for UK and EU citizens related to trade.
-They also mandate statements on the effect of regulations on equalities legislation.
+The bill sets objectives for the government, including pursuing a customs union with the EU, maintaining North-South trade in Ireland, and securing a mobility framework for UK and EU citizens involved in trade.

 Government Spending